urmandke/MealPlanToGroceries/README.md

 # MealPlanToGroceries
-An application that converts your meal plan to a list of Grocies to purchase at Walmart
+An application that converts your meal plan to a list of Grocies to purchase at Walmart.

 ## Dependencies